The Royal Tutor: Plot

 Heine Wittgenstein, a man often mistaken for a small child, has been summoned to the royal palace of Glanzreich by the king to act as the royal tutor to the four younger princes—Kai, Bruno, Leonhard, and Licht–turning them into capable candidates to the throne.
-However, he finds his task difficult because of the complicated personalities of his charges, who had managed to cause every tutor they had to quit.
+However, he finds his task difficult because of the complicated personalities of his charges, who had managed to cause every tutor to quit.